siiiiiiiiiii/siiiiiiiii.github.io/index.md

   <!-- Kaggle -->
   <div class="content">
     <h2>5.
 Kaggle</h2>
     <p>In the Titanic and House Prices competitions, I achieved 78.5 % accuracy (ranked 2,300) and 0.12507 RMSE (ranked 643), respectively.
-After nearly 30 rounds of optimization, I realized that for small datasets, deeply understanding the data and crafting high‑quality features is far more effective than blindly using complex neural networks or stacked models.
+I realized that for small datasets, deeply understanding the data and crafting high‑quality features is more effective than blindly using complex neural networks or stacked models.
 This experience helped me develop a more pragmatic approach to machine learning.</p>
     <p><a class="pdf-button" href="https://github.com/siiiiiiiiiii/kaggle-Titanic-and-House-Prices-competitions-" target="_blank">🔗 View on GitHub</a></p>
   </div>